polkadot-fellows/Evaluations/evidence/koute/0001-koute-evidence-2024-05-09.md

-# Evidence-0001: Retention at Rank II
+# Evidence-0001: Promotion to Rank III

 |                  |                      |
 | ---------------- | ---------------------|